Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

 At the end of the tutorial, you'll have a minimal application which:

-- provides views to insert and close tasks
+- provides views to list, insert and close tasks

 - uses route patterns to match your URLs to view code functions